-The provision for exceptional dispatch is intended for local distribution (zones 1 and 2) of publications with total circulation of no more than 25,000 and is not to be used to circumvent additional entry standards.
+[1-21-24] The provision for exceptional dispatch is intended for local distribution (In-County and DDU) of publications with total circulation of no more than 25,000 and is not to be used to circumvent additional entry standards.
 Applications for exceptional dispatch for publications with over 25,000 total circulation may be considered on a case-by-case basis.